Please use the menu below to navigate to any article section:

 Post code: 3018

-The suburb is home to a broad mix of residents, including long-timers who have lived in Altona their whole lives, through to newer residents who have arrived to enjoy everything this beachfront suburb has to offer.
+The suburb has a $1.127 million median house price (as of February 2025) and is home to a broad mix of residents, from long-timers who have lived in Altona their whole lives to newer residents who have arrived to enjoy everything the beachfront suburb has to offer.

 Many homes here are on large blocks, with quiet streets setting the perfect backdrop for children to ride bikes and play.

-Over time, the area is becoming more gentrified and a cafe culture has emerged, with old houses being replaced by new townhouses, units, and apartment blocks.
+Over time, the area has become more gentrified and a cafe culture has emerged, with old houses being replaced by new townhouses, units, and apartment blocks.

 7. Kew